sqlectron/sqlectron-gui/docs/app/configuration-file.md

   // List of servers
   "servers": [
     {
-      // Is possible add a filter property that will load only
+      // It's possible add a filter property that will load only
       // the data is useful in the sidebar.
-      // Is only possible to filter "database" and "schema".
+      // It's only possible to filter "database" and "schema".
-      // It accept the filter types: "only" and "ignore".
+      // It accepts the filter types: "only" and "ignore".
       "filter": {
         "database": {
           "only": [